silleknarf/Klint-Instant-Messanger/Readme.md

 Klint Instant Messanger
 =======================

-A minimal terminal chat application that you can pipe into
+A minimal server for a terminal chat application that you can pipe into

 Licence
 -------